 On the map there are four beaches, two of them at Lanterna peninsula:

-Lanterna (10,3 km): The beach on the west side has nice flat rocks and is best when there is east, south or soth-west wind (also because Mirna then flows into the sea more to the west).
+Lanterna (10,3 km): The beach on the west side has nice flat rocks and is best when there is east, south or soth-west wind (also because Mirna then flows into the sea farther away to the west).
 The east beach has nice flat rocks and a pebble beach.
 In both cases you can park along the road, however, you will need to get in.
-One way is by using a hotel card we got at the reception a few years ago, the other is to pay 50 HRK (which is a robbery), or to park your car outside the gate and walk to the beach (around 1 km).
+One way is by using a hotel card we got at the reception a few years ago, the other is to park your car outside the gate and walk to the beach (around 1 km).

-Červar beach (12,7 km): it is free of charge, not much farther than Lanterna, you can park very close to the sea (you could even drive into it :), and it is lovely!
+Busola beach (12,7 km) is free of charge, not much farther than Lanterna.
+You can park very close to the sea (you could even drive in if you prefer:), and it is lovely!
 We like it because it offers a lot of shadow.
 On the map you will find the place where we stayed most of the time, but the beach is quite long and worth exploring.
+The re are some pubs where you can get icecream, warm snacks, beer, wine...

 Poreč beach (15,8 km): the most wonderful thing of the beach of Poreč are the huge pine trees.
 The beach is actually in a park.
 Parking isn't free, but it is reasonable.